Day Skipper Motor

 You will meet your instructor at 09:00hrs at the marina, you will leave home berth on Monday and stay in other harbours and/or anchorages.

 You will return to the base port each day after training.

 One evening will be spent night sailing, a truly wonderful experience where you will be in charge of the yacht on a navigation exercise.

 You'll receive your certification of completion for the course!

-One evening of the course will involve a night sail training exercise, usually towards the end of the week when everyone feels very comfortable around the yacht.
+One evening of the course will involve a night sail training exercise.
+Night training usually takes place towards the end of the week, when everyone feels very comfortable around the yacht.
 The night sail usually takes you into Palma harbour where the lights of the capital will both bewilder and enchant you .. a truly amazing experience.